Younes202/-Nepal-Earthquake/README.md

 ## Overview

-Welcome👋!
-In this project, we will analyze and assess the damage caused by earthquakes in Kavrepalanchok, Nepal.
+Welcome 👋!, In this project, we will analyze and assess the damage caused by earthquakes in Kavrepalanchok, Nepal.
 Using data collected from [Open Data Nepal](https://opendatanepal.com/), this project employs data analysis and visualization techniques to understand the patterns and impacts of earthquake damage to improve future disaster preparedness and response.

 ## Project Overview